Installer

 Create/edit an accounting period for expense statements

-Modify the expense statements settings
+Modify the expense statement settings

-Special feature of room heating and hot water production fees
+Particularity of room heating and hot water production fees

-Make the cost allocation and generate the expense statements
+Perform the cost allocation and generate the expense statements

 API